 Weight: The Kni-co Trekker weights approximately 10 lbs.

-Durability: This stove is 22 gauge steel, this is a good compromise between strength and portability.
-Overall you can get lighter stoves but you will be sacrificing durability and how long the stove will last.
+Durability: This stove is 22 gauge steel, a good compromise between strength and portability.
+Overall you can get lighter stoves but will be sacrificing durability and how long the stove will last.

 Kni-Co Stove Package Options and Optional Accessories

 Kni-co has a variety of packages you can get with the stove when you purchase it, or you can purchase the accessories separately.
 The first package is the stove only, the second package is the stove, stove pipe, damper, and spark arrestor, while the third package has everything that is in the second package plus a side table that expands the top of the stock (to use for cooking or warming coffee), and a water tank that you can fill with water to ensure you have hot water within your tent.

 One other accessory I would recommend getting is a “false bottom”, this is a metal piece that goes on the bottom of the firebox of the stove, it adds some durability to the bottom of the stove where the hot coals come into contact with the stove.
 Using one of these is a small investment that can vastly prolong the life of your stove.

 If you currently do not want to purchase a false bottom, you can accomplish a similar level of protection by using a layer of sand in the bottom of the stove (that you can remove during transport) or purchasing some “fire bricks” that go into the bottom of the stove to help protect the bottom of the stove.

 Kni-co stoves can be purchased directly from Kni-co, and also major retailers like Amazon.com and Cabelas.com